 To standardize the format they use in writing a critique paper, I came up with the following steps to make their submissions worthwhile.

 Since they are graduate students, more is expected of them.
 Hence, most of the verbs I use in writing the lesson’s objectives reside in the domain of higher thinking skills or HOTS.
+Developing the students’ critical thinking skills will help them analyze future problems and propose solutions that embody environmental principles thus resonate desirable outcomes aligned with the goal of sustainable development.

 Step-by-Step Procedure in Writing a Critique Paper